 What Kind of Liquid Should I use in Smoothies?

 This is perhaps the most flexible and cost-saving area.
 I’ve used all these ingredients in smoothies with great success.
 Each has its own unique flavor, so find one that works for you.

 - Vanilla or fruit-flavored yogurt (contains more sugar than other options) and water

 - Homemade yogurt (very inexpensive)

 - If you have a high powered blender, try using just a tablespoon of raw nuts and water.
 It will make a sort of nut milk while you blend.
 I use this method because it’s extremely frugal.

 People love adding fun things to their smoothies.
 I’m no exception, although I try to keep it frugal.
 The cost of powders, nuts, and seeds adds up quickly.
-Here are a few of the most inexpensive additions:
+Here are a few of the most inexpensive additions we use:

-- Raw oats (I buy mine from Bulk Natural Foods or Aldi) – You could also soak them in some yogurt overnight and add them to the smoothie.
+- Raw oats – You could also soak them in some yogurt overnight and add them to the smoothie.

-- Quinoa – cooked in water or milk
+- Quinoa – rinsed (important!), then cooked in water or milk

 - Hemp hearts